c4r-io/gdrive-automation/README.md

 “Not started” -\> “Submitted” -\> “Under review” -\> “Approved”

-The below documentation clarifies how to resolve situations where the status for a particular item is different in the roadmap vs. the tracker.
+The below describes the general procedure for resolving situations where the status for a particular item is different in the roadmap vs. the tracker.

 ### Case 0.
 Identical Status